decode-life/awesome-java/README.md

 * [Retrofit](http://square.github.io/retrofit/) - Type-safe REST client.
 * [Spark](http://sparkjava.com/) - Sinatra inspired framework.
 * [Swagger](http://swagger.io/) - Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
+* [spring-webmvc](https://spring.io/guides/gs/rest-service/) - The spring-webmvc module (also known as the Web-Servlet module) contains Spring’s model-view-controller (MVC) and REST Web Services implementation for web applications.
+Spring’s MVC framework provides a clean separation between domain model code and web forms and integrates with all of the other features of the Spring Framework.

 ## Science